-- A. Any regular employee who is ordered to report to active duty training or active duty in the Army, Navy, Air Force, Coast Guard, Marine Corps, National Guard or organized military reserves of the United States shall be allowed up to fifteen (15) working days leave per calendar year for such purpose.
-During such leave, employees shall be paid the difference in their factored pay and their military pay.
+- A. Any regular employee who is ordered to report to active-duty training or active duty in the Army, Navy, Air Force, Coast Guard, Marine Corps, National Guard or organized military reserves of the United States shall be allowed up to fifteen (15) working days leave per calendar year for such purpose.
+During such leave, the employee is not entitled to double compensation.
+In cases where the employee's military pay is less than or equal to their Municipal pay, the Municipality with recoup the amount of the employee's military pay.
+In cases where the employee's military pay is greater, the Municipality will recoup the total Municipal pay.
 Such military leaves shall not be deducted from accrued annual leave.
-Employees ordered to attend additional periods of military duty may take annual leave or leave without pay for such duty. - B. Military leave without pay. - 1.
-An employee ordered to active military duty shall upon request be entitled to up to five (5) years of military leave without pay for the purpose of fulfilling the employee's military commitment. - 2.
+Employees ordered to attend additional periods of military duty may take annual leave or leave without pay for such duty. - B. Military leave without pay.

+- 1. An employee ordered to active military duty shall upon request be entitled to up to five (5) years of military leave without pay for the purpose of fulfilling the employee's military commitment. - 2.
 An employee placed on leave without pay under this subsection will: - a.
 Remain a Municipal employee. - b.
 Be reinstated in accordance with Article 3 Employment. - c.
 Have the opportunity to purchase health insurance in accordance with the health plan and federal and state law. - d.
 May elect to use paid annual leave or elect leave without pay. - 3.
 A reinstated employee shall be reemployed in such a manner as to give the employee such status in employment as the employee would have enjoyed if the employee had continued in that employment. - 4.
 An employee placed on military leave without pay may be replaced by temporary or substitute employees, depending on the needs of the agency and the anticipated duration of the leave. - 5.
 To the extent that an employee is guaranteed rights under federal or state law which exceed the benefits contained in this subsection, the applicable law will apply.